 Checkra1n Compatible Devices

-Right now, Checkra1n can be used to jailbreak following iPhones and iPads running iOS 14:
+Right now, Checkra1n can be used to jailbreak the following iPhones and iPads running iOS 14:

 - iPhone 6s, 6s Plus, and SE